Table of Contents

-Fresh and updated content drive more traffic to the site than any other factor.
-Search engines clearly state the date and time of a post, which helps people determine the credibility and relevance of it.
+Fresh and updated content drives more traffic to the site than any other factor.
+Search engines clearly state the date and time of a post, which helps people determine its credibility and relevance of it.

 9. Placement of primary keyword

-It’s desirable to get to the primary keyword as soon possible.
-Many writers strive for first 50 to 100 words, which help search engines scan through the content in the least possible time.
+It’s desirable to get to the primary keyword as soon as possible.
+Many writers strive for the first 50 to 100 words, which helps search engines scan through the content in the least possible time.
 Make sure the primary keyword is in its proper place.

-Always, be sure never to compromise on grammar punctuation of your text.
-Mistakes in spelling and syntax do not destroy your website altogether, but they put a bad name to your site and page.
+Always, be sure never to compromise on the grammar and punctuation of your text.
+Mistakes in spelling and syntax do not destroy your website altogether, but they put a bad name on your site and page.

 10. ‘H2’ tags for subheadings

 Site visitors love it when headings are broken down into legible subheadings.
 It makes it clearer for them to wade through the content.
 It adds structure to the site and content and helps in improved site rankings.

 To provide context, LSI keywords must be used.
 These are the words and phrases that relate to your topic and your content.
 The value of LSIs is debatable but they help to infuse a spirit of the content with the topic and help in getting website traffic from related keywords.

 Sometimes, search engines use ‘semantic search.
 This means that a page will rank for a synonym of the main heading of the page.
 Topics that are closely related have the tendency to be bundled up by search engines.

 Research is the key when it comes to keyword utility and search volume.
 Done properly can boost site hits and drive more inward traffic.